Loading...

 How to consume Ginger tea without sugar without glucose spikes

-Include a small serving of protein, like a handful of almonds or a hard-boiled egg, to help stabilize your blood sugar levels.
+Include a small serving of protein-rich foods, such as a handful of almonds or a slice of cheese, alongside your ginger tea to help moderate the glucose response.

 Stay Hydrated